lemonwasanimpostor/lemonfactory/README.md

 I'm just started learning to code :blush: .
 I'm learning python currently.
 I am a writter! love to write fanfiction on wattpad! :writing_hand:
-Nice to meet you guys! :bigsmile:
+Nice to meet you guys! :cherry_blossom: